honeycombio/refinery/README.md

 ## Configuration

-Configuration is controlled by Refinery's two configuration files - `config.yaml` for general configuration and `rules.yaml` for sampling configuration.
+Configuration is controlled by Refinery's two configuration files, which is generally referred to as `config.yaml` for general configuration and `rules.yaml` for sampling configuration.

 Learn more about `config.yaml` and all the parameters that control Refinery's operation in our [Refinery configuration documentation](https://docs.honeycomb.io/manage-data-volume/refinery/configuration/).